pec0ra/buvic/README.md

 #### Parameter files

-The parameter files are composed of multiple rows, where each row is composed of four values separated by a semicolon (`;`).
+The parameter files are composed of multiple rows, where each row is composed of five values separated by a semicolon (`;`).

-The first value of each row is the day since new year, the second value is the albedo and the third and fourth values are the angstrom's alpha and beta of the aerosol.
+The first value of each row is the day since new year, the second value is the albedo, the third and fourth values are the angstrom's alpha and beta of the aerosol and the fifth value is the cloud coverage (0 for no cloud and 1 for cloudy).

-In the first line, all values are required and cannot be empty.
+In the first line, only the cloud coverage is optional.
+The other values cannot be empty.
 For the following lines, the albedo, alpha and beta values can be omitted.
 If this is the case, the value of last line with non empty value is used.
+If the cloud coverage is omitted in any line, the value will be retrieved from the [darksky](https://darksky.net/dev) api.

 Here is an example of a parameter file content `19.par`:
 ```
-10;0.1;1;0.1
-11;;1.2;0.2
-12;0.3;;
-14;0.5;1.5;0.5
+10;0.1;1;0.1;
+11;;1.2;0.2;1
+12;0.3;;;0
+14;0.5;1.5;0.5;
 ```